 This course continues the student's training in programming by introducing the use of the scripting language, Perl.
 Students are introduced to the Linux operating system.
 The basic concepts of programming are reviewed using Perl to demonstrate those concepts.
 Concepts unique to Perl, such as regular expression handling and hashes, are introduced.
 The emphasis in the course is on using Perl as a tool to get things done rather than only as a vehicle to explain how to program.
 Examples and assignments are drawn from topics related to system administration, web programming, and application programming; 2 hours of lecture per week.
-Prerequisite: CIS 2025, 2261, or 2271
+Prerequisite: CIS 2025; a grade of C- or better in CIS 2262 or 2271

-CIS 2320 Software Quality Assurance and Testing (3)
+CIS 2320 Software Quality Assurance & Testing (3)

 Students are introduced to the concepts, techniques, and tools used for evaluating and ensuring the quality of computer software.
 Topics include dimensions and implications of quality, code reviews, test construction, test coverage metrics, partition testing, user interface testing, and current test support tools; 3 hours of lecture per week.
-Prerequisite: CIS 2010, 2271, or 2025
+Prerequisite: CIS 2010 or 2025 or a grade of C- or better in CIS 2262 or 2271 online/spring